garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 3 Local Feature Layer.md

 1. Run your app and verify that the map zooms to Washington, D.C., and that a layer of crime incidents appears on top of the basemap.
 The incidents appear as red triangles, which is the symbology specified in the mobile map package:

     ![Mobile map package layer](05-mmpk-layer.png)

+    _If the crime incidents do not appear, add code to `onLoadStatusChanged` to check for an object called [`loadError`](https://developers.arcgis.com/qt/latest/qml/api-reference/qml-esri-arcgisruntime-loadable.html#loadError-prop) and a string property called `loadError.message`, which may give you a clue about why the mobile map package did not display._

 ## Add a layer from a mobile map package to the 3D scene